Noble Corporation Is My Top Pick For 2017

 Noble Corporation Financials

-Now that we have a detailed discussion of Noble Corporation's fleet including how the company has a young fleet that it has been working to keep contracted, it is now time to discuss Noble Corporation's impressive financial position that will carry it throughout the oil crash.
+Now that we have a detailed discussion of Noble Corporation's fleet, including how it has a young fleet that it has been working to keep contracted, it is now time to discuss the company's impressive financial position that will carry it throughout the oil crash.

-Noble Corporation Revenues - Noble Corporation Investor Presentation
+(Noble Corporation Revenues - Noble Corporation Investor Presentation)

 For the first 9 months for 2016, Noble Corporation had total revenues of $1.9 billion compared to a market cap of $1.4 billion.
-This low market cap is investors anticipating a significant drop in the company's future earnings as it backlog runs out.
-Out of this, 74% of Noble Corporation's revenue came from those Ultra-Deepwater Floaters that have a long contract.
-At the same time, 64% of this income came from the U.S..
-This is promising to see, as the U.S. has fairly stable oil and business markets.
-As a result, we can see that Noble Corporation operates primarily in strong markets.
+This low market cap is due to investors anticipating a significant drop in the company's future earnings as it backlog runs out.
+Out of this, 74% of Noble's revenue came from those Ultra-Deepwater Floaters that have a long contract.
+At the same time, 64% of this income came from the U.S. This is promising to see, as the U.S. has fairly stable oil and business markets.
+Thus, we can see that Noble Corporation operates primarily in strong markets.

-After this, the next largest area of Noble Corporation's came from the Middle East followed by Europe/Mediterranean.
-The Middle East is the wealthiest oil producing region in the world and as a result, capex remains fairly consistent even in the face of a major crash.
-That means we can expect this portion of Noble Corporation's income to remain fairly consistent.
-Overall, we can see that Noble Corporation's income comes primarily from strong oil regions and long-term contracts.
-This shows the strength of Noble Corporation's revenue mix.
+After this, the next largest area of Noble Corporation's came from the Middle East, followed by Europe/Mediterranean.
+The Middle East is the wealthiest oil producing region in the world, and hence, capex remains fairly consistent even in the face of a major crash.
+That means we can expect this portion of the company's income to remain fairly consistent.
+Overall, we can see Noble's income comes primarily from strong oil regions and long-term contracts.
+This shows the strength of the company's revenue mix.

-Noble Corporation Contract Drilling Costs - Noble Corporation Investor Presentation
+(Noble Corporation Contract Drilling Costs - Noble Corporation Investor Presentation)

 However, despite this strong revenue makeup, Noble Corporation has continued to actively manage its costs.
-The company has revised its 2016 contract drilling service costs to $890-$910 million and anticipates this to drop even further to $675 million in 2017.
-The company is using additional rig efficiency measures to further decrease its costs.
+The company has revised its 2016 contract drilling service costs to $890-910 million and anticipates this to drop even further to $675 million in 2017.
+It is using additional rig efficiency measures to further decrease its costs.
 Decreasing its costs, in the face of rapidly decreasing revenue, should help Noble Corporation's earnings to remain high.

-From 3Q 2016 to 4Q 2016, in a time period of just over a year, Noble Corporation saw its drilling costs peak at $108.8 thousand per day in late-2015.
-From that point, the company anticipates late-2016 contract drilling costs of $72.3 thousand per day, a drop of almost 35%.
-A decreasing in drilling costs will allow Noble Corporation to offer out its rigs at a lower dayrate while still making a profit.
-This will allow Noble Corporation to continue making a profit through a difficult offshore environment.
+From 3Q 2016 to 4Q 2016, in a time period of just over a year, Noble Corporation saw its drilling costs peak at $108.8 thousand per day in late 2015.
+From that point, the company anticipates late 2016 contract drilling costs of $72.3 thousand per day, a drop of almost 35%.
+A decreasing in drilling costs will allow Noble to offer out its rigs at a lower dayrate, while still making a profit.
+This will allow the company to continue making a profit through a difficult offshore environment.

-Noble Corporation Stacking Costs - Noble Corporation Investor Presentation
+(Noble Corporation Stacking Costs - Noble Corporation Investor Presentation)

-At the same time, Noble Corporation has managed to continue to reduce its projected warm stacking and cold stacking costs.
+At the same time, it has managed to continue to reduce its projected warm-stacking and cold-stacking costs.
 A fact of life in a difficult offshore environment is that spending will be cut, rigs will go off of contract, and those contracts will not be renewed.
-These rigs will be stacked dealing a dual blow to Noble Corporation.
+These rigs will be stacked, dealing a dual blow to Noble.
 Not only will these rigs no longer be earning Noble Corporation income, but they will have additional costs as they are stacked.

-As a result, reducing these costs, which Noble Corporation has prudently been doing, will help the company survive a drawn out oil crash.
+Therefore, reducing these costs, which Noble has prudently been doing, will help the company survive a drawn-out oil crash.

 Noble Corporation Balance Sheet

 So far, we have discussed Noble Corporation's fleet, along with a strong understanding of the company's young and well-positioned fleet.
-On top of this, we have looked at Noble Corporation's strong and well-distributed income.
-This income, combined with the company's prudent cost reductions, show how well positioned Noble Corporation is for the current environment.
+On top of this, we have looked at its strong and well-distributed income.
+This income, combined with the company's prudent cost reductions, show how well positioned Noble is for the current environment.

-Now that we have an understanding of Noble Corporation along with the company's market positioning, let us discuss Noble Corporation's balance sheet to determine how long the company can handle a drawn out crash.
+Now that we have an understanding of Noble Corporation along with the company's market positioning, let us discuss its balance sheet to determine how long the company can handle a drawn-out crash.

-Noble Corporation Liquidity - Noble Corporation Investor Presentation
+(Noble Corporation Liquidity - Noble Corporation Investor Presentation)

-Noble Corporation's present liquidity is $2.9 billion down from $3.3 billion a quarter ago.
-The company has $0.4 billion in cash along with a $2.4 billion access to additional liquidity.
-The company recently settled a drilling dispute with Freeport-McMoRan (NYSE: FCX) providing the company with $0.5 billion in cash in 2Q 2016.
+Noble's present liquidity is $2.9 billion, down from $3.3 billion a quarter ago.
+The company has $0.4 billion in cash, along with a $2.4 billion access to additional liquidity.
+It recently settled a drilling dispute with Freeport-McMoRan (NYSE: FCX) providing the company with $0.5 billion in cash in 2Q 2016.
 At the same time, in March the company repaid $0.3 billion in debt with cash on hand.
-The company then spent another $0.4 billion of cash to take delivery of the Noble Lloyd Noble in July 2016.
+It then spent another $0.4 billion of cash to take delivery of the Noble Lloyd Noble in July 2016.

 The Noble Lloyd Noble was the last rig that Noble Corporation had on delivery.
-The rig is the world's largest jack up and was delivered to Statoil in the North Sea on contract for four years.
-Over these four years, the rig will earn $450 thousand a day in cash flow, providing Noble Corporation with $650 million in much needed income over the contract lifespan.
-At the same time, paying off both the debt and the delivery of this rig, while using up Noble Corporation's cash means the company has minimal future costs.
+The rig is the world's largest jackup and was delivered to Statoil (NYSE:STO) in the North Sea on contract for four years.
+Over these four years, the rig will earn $450 thousand a day in cash flow, providing Noble with $650 million in much-needed income over the contract lifespan.
+At the same time, paying off both the debt and the delivery of this rig, while using up Noble Corporation's cash, means the company has minimal future costs.

-Noble Corporation Debt Maturities - Noble Corporation Investor Presentation
+(Noble Corporation Debt Maturities - Noble Corporation Investor Presentation)

-Now that we have a picture of Noble Corporation's cash and debt, let's discuss the company's debt maturities to determine how long of an oil crash the company can handle.
-The company has an average of $0.35 billion in annual debt maturities from now until 2022.
+Now that we have a picture of its cash and debt, let's discuss the company's debt maturities to determine how long of an oil crash it can handle.
+Noble has an average of $0.35 billion in annual debt maturities from now until 2022.
 At that point, until 2040, the company only has $0.45 billion in debt due.
-On top of this fairly well spread out debt load, Noble Corporation's debt to total tangible capitalization ratio has remained at the bottom of the company's target range and significantly below the company's debt covenant.
+On top of this fairly well spread-out debt load, Noble Corporation's debt-to-total tangible capitalization ratio has remained at the bottom of its target range and significantly below the company's debt covenant.

 As we saw above, Noble Corporation has roughly $0.5 billion in cash on hand still.
-This is enough for the company to cover almost all of this debt until late-2018.
-At the same time, the company still has significant liquidity capacity that will enable the company to pay off its future debt.
-Noble Corporation has several $ billion of backlog and as we saw above, the company earned $1 billion in the first 9 months of 2016 compared to $1.9 billion in revenue.
+This is enough for the company to cover almost all of this debt until late 2018.
+At the same time, the company still has significant liquidity capacity that will enable it to pay off its future debt.
+Noble has several billion dollars of backlog, and as we saw above, it earned $1 billion in the first 9 months of 2016 compared to $1.9 billion in revenue.

-This means that the remainder of Noble Corporation's backlog should earn the company almost $2 billion in future cash flow.
-This, combined with the company's present cash, should enable the company to pay off all of its debt until 2025.
+This means the remainder of Noble Corporation's backlog should earn it almost $2 billion in future cash flow.
+This, combined with its present cash, should enable the company to pay off all of its debt until 2025.
 That means, as we can see from this, Noble Corporation can handle an oil crash that lasts close to another decade.
 As we will see in the final section, the oil markets should recover significantly before this time.

 Oil Market Recovery

 So far, we have had a detailed discussion of Noble Corporation's young and well-positioned fleet.
-We have also discussed the company's strong revenue and cost reduction programs.
-This combined with the future income from company's backlog means that Noble Corporation should be able to handle an oil crash that lasts until the mid-2020s.
+We have also discussed its strong revenue and cost reduction programs.
+This, combined with the future income from company's backlog, means Noble Corporation should be able to handle an oil crash that lasts until the mid-2020s.
 Now, in this final section, we will attempt to determine a time period for a recovery in oil prices.

-Oil Market Demand and Supply Balance - Vox CDN
+(Oil Market Demand and Supply Balance - Vox CDN)

 This image projects the oil market demand and supply balance until the end of 2016.
 This does not count OPEC's recent announcement of the first production cut in 8 years that should result in a further decrease in oil production.
 However, this aside, we can see above that the oil demand and supply balance is expected to recover close to year-end 2016.
-From mid-2013, oil prices took approximately 9 quarters to bottom out in early-2016, but they took 3 quarters before they began falling.
+From mid-2013, oil prices took approximately 9 quarters to bottom out in early 2016, but it took 3 quarters before they began falling.

-As a result, we can expect oil prices to start recovering in mid to late-2017 and finish their recovery early-2019.
-This beginning of a recovery in oil prices should provide a boost to Noble Corporation's stock price and help the company have an amazing 2017.
+Hence, we can expect oil prices to start recovering in mid to late 2017 and finish their recovery early 2019.
+This beginning of a recovery in oil prices should provide a boost to the stock price and help the company have an amazing 2017.
 This shows the potential that Noble Corporation, an incredibly well-positioned offshore driller, has for 2017.

 Conclusion

 Noble Corporation has had a difficult time since the start of the offshore drilling crash in mid-2014.
 The company's present stock price, even with its recent recovery, is still less than 20% of its pre-crash high.
-Despite these difficulties, Noble Corporation is an incredibly well-positioned offshore driller.
+Despite these difficulties, Noble is an incredibly well-positioned offshore driller.
 The company has a well distributed and young fleet with significant income generation potential.
-At the same time, the company has managed to reduce its costs and has the financial strength to handle a drawn out oil crash to the mid-2020s.
+At the same time, it has managed to reduce its costs and has the financial strength to handle a drawn-out oil crash to the mid-2020s.

 Oil prices began to drop in mid-2014.
-From that point, they bottomed out in early-2016.
-Drawing this out, and looking and the oil demand and supply balance, we can expect oil prices to begin recovering in late-2017.
-This recovery should provide Noble Corporation with a strong boost in stock price as capex spending picks up.
-As a result of these reasons, Noble Corporation is my top stock pick for 2017.
+From that point, they bottomed out in early 2016.
+Drawing this out, and looking at the oil demand and supply balance, we can expect oil prices to begin recovering in late 2017.
+This recovery should provide a strong boost to Noble's stock price as capex spending picks up.
+Based on these reasons, Noble Corporation is my top stock pick for 2017.

 Disclosure: I am/we are long NE, FCX.